ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 ### Gas statement

 Set `MAX_COMMITS` only after fork benchmarks prove every stage and downstream call fits with margin at N = MAX.
-The ~2.9M figure above is an estimate for the current atomic `claim()` at N = 100; benchmark the staged implementation separately with worst-case capped batch expiry and maximum skipped-round catch-up.
+The ~2.9M figure above is an estimate for the current atomic `claim()` at N = 100; benchmark the staged implementation separately with maximum skipped-round catch-up.

 ---